André Oliveira

-André Oliveira Farias (born February 10, 1979), or simply André Oliveira, is a Brazilian football defender.
+André Oliveira Farias (born 10 February 1979), or simply André Oliveira, is a Brazilian former football defender.

 Career

 André Oliveira began his career in football in the divisions of the base of Vasco da Gama.
 Then, the team drew the attention of Uberlândia, was hired to integrate the division has professional team.

 A quarterback who led the team back four of the interior, André Oliveira stood out among the players and the team saw and joined the American player on his roster.